Twelve Girls Band: Performances

+Original

+2001 to 2011

 In July 2003, Beautiful Energy, their first album in Japan, reached the top of the J-pop chart.
 They won Japan Gold Disc Award in 2004.

 The Twelve Girls Band toured in the United States in 2004 Miracles tour and again in 2005.

 On July 7, 2007, the Twelve Girls Band performed at the Chinese leg of Live Earth in Shanghai, and were accompanied by the Mexican folk singer Lila Downs.

 The Italian soprano Giorgia Fumanti performed with the group in October and November 2007, on their North American tour.
 The tour traveled to the Midwest, and the East and West Coast areas of the USA and Canada.

-In 2008, the yang qin player Ma Jing Jing did concerts playing the yangqin and guzheng.